Nazarii-Voitkiv/TokenERC20/README.md

 # MyToken Control Center

-End‑to‑end stack for an ERC‑20 with a faucet, a multisig owner, and a Merkle airdrop distributor.
+End‑to‑end stack for an ERC‑20 with a faucet, a multisig owner, a Merkle airdrop distributor, and a staking pool.
 Includes Hardhat (deploy/verify), Foundry tests, data pipelines for building Merkle trees, and a Vite + React UI.

 ---